 - ChemCollective — This National Science Digital Library project offers simulation based exercises for Chemistry students and teachers.

-- Economics Help - Designed by British Economics instructor Tejvan Richard Pettinger, Economics Help provides a detailed discussion of key concepts in Economics, discussion of contemporary issues in Economics, and Revision Guides (Review Guides) available for downlaod as pdf documents.
+- Economics Help — Designed by British economics instructor Tejvan Richard Pettinger, Economics Help provides a detailed discussion of key concepts in economics, discussion of contemporary issues in economics, and Revision Guides (Review Guides) available for download as PDF documents.

 - French Language Guide — The Language Guide.org includes general information on French vocabulary and grammar and applies the lessons to sample readings.

 - Pronunciation — Acapela’s interactive demo allows you to type in up to 230 characters (must be in French or you hear English with a French accent) and select a voice.

 - Understand France — Philippe and Harriet Welty Rochefort author the Franco-American Website, which compiles contemporary information on French culture and life from the perspective of a Franco (Philippe) – American (Harriet) couple.